-The students will begin with creating a collaged background on a 9"x12" sheet of high-quality paper.
-The students should seek a variety of typographic elements, and should tear the collaged media rather than using mechanical tools such as exacto knives or scissors.
+The students will begin with creating a collaged background on a 11"x14" sheet of Masonite board.
+The students should seek a variety of typographic elements, and should tear the collage media rather than using mechanical tools such as Exacto knives or scissors.
 Absorbent papers, such as newspaper, will work better than glossy textured magazine pages.

 What is Linear Perspective?

 Street Scene in One Point Perspective